ni/nilrt-docs/docs/source/troubleshooting/logs.rst

 **Warning:** Performing the steps in this section can impact system performance.
 Normally these logs are stored in RAM, which is much quicker to read and write.
 By moving these logs to persistent storage, the CPU and disk performance may be impacted.
-Additionally, it is recommended that these steps only be used on PXI Linux Real-Time or x64 cRIOs unless specifically needed for troubleshooting.
-On ARM targets, the frequent logging to disk can have unintended impacts on system disk longevity.
+Additionally, the frequent logging to disk may impact the disk's lifetime.

-Configuring the system such that the logs persist after a reboot requires modifying the behavior used to populate system volatiles for the */var/log* location.
+Configuring the system such that the logs persist after a reboot requires modifying the behavior used to populate system volatiles for the ``/var/log`` location.
 Note that the default behavior is inherited from the upstream OpenEmbedded/Yocto distributions that NI Linux Real-Time is based on.

 To modify these settings for the ``/var/log`` location: